- ABOUT US

 The unique IBL undergraduate program focuses on global logistics while delivering a solid business education in core business functional areas.
 Graduates of the program develop leadership skills through education and training that develops knowledge and competence, instills confidence, and creates professionalism for business.
 The program encourages and supports innovative thinking, corporate social responsibility, and hands-on experience.
 Specialized courses that deal with the challenges of logistics in domestic and global supply chains constitute the unique program.
-Experiential learning, or hands-on opportunity, is a significant component of the program and includes voluntary internships and a mandatory cooperative education program.
+Experiential learning is a significant component of the program and includes voluntary internships and a mandatory cooperative education program.

 The mission of the Marine Transportation Department is to teach, mentor, train, assess, and nurture the natural curiosity of our students in their quest to become successful professionals in the maritime industry; to provide them with the desire and the skill to improve their knowledge in their chosen field; to help them to be leaders in their field, through academic study, technical knowledge, strong ethics, and hands on hard work so that they leave every vessel, job, company or institution a better place for those who follow; to foster an appreciation of family and community and encourage involvement in each.

 The Marine Transportation Department offers two majors at the Bachelor’s degree level and three majors at the Associate’s degree level:

 *The Landing School of Boatbuilding and Design is accredited by the Accrediting Commission of Career Schools & Colleges of Technology (ACCSCT).
 The Associate’s degree is granted by Maine Maritime Academy.

 **Various other certifications as required by national and international regulations are covered in these degrees as well.
 These majors meet the applicable International Standards for Training, Certification and Watchkeeping (STCW).